cam-gav/Bowdoin-Moments/README.md

 A geospatial storytelling platform for the Bowdoin community and alumni to capture meaningful moments at Bowdoin College.
 This story is a collective project—together, our moments map the layers of life at Bowdoin.

-The interface is currently optimized for computer screens.
-You can access the site <a href="http://bowdoinmoments.pythonanywhere.com/">here</a>.
+The interface is currently optimized for computer screens. <a href="http://bowdoinmoments.pythonanywhere.com/">You can access the site here</a>.
 If you are or have been part of the Bowdoin community, we encourage you to add a moment!

 Please report any questions or issues to 10cpareja@gmail.com.